rage/mooc.fi/frontend/public/md_pages/faq/privacy-notice.md

 ### 11. Information on the existence of automatic decision-making or profiling, as well as on the logic of processing and its significance for the registered student

 The automatic assessment of assignments (automatic decision-making) is a necessary feature for the service offered (courses based on automatic feedback).
 The correctness of a programming assignment, for example, will be assessed automatically based on whether the student’s program passes the automatic tests that a teacher has set.
-If there is a fault in the automatic assessment, you can ask for it to be corrected primarily by contacting the teacher of the course or the address mooc@cs.helsinki.fi.
+If there is a fault in the automatic assessment, you can ask for it to be corrected primarily by contacting the teacher of the course or the address mooc@helsinki.fi.

 Users are not profiled according to personal qualities.